If you love brunch as much as us, you’re definitely in the right place

 Crowd-favourites include the MO Bar Burger, which diners can choose between the plant-based or beef patty served alongside bacon, cheddar, lettuce and a potato wedge.
 Or go for the Tiger Prawns that’s been cooked to a crisp with masala mayo and curry leaves.
 The bar has also introduced new additions to its menu, including wok-fried Cantonese Style Fried Rice, Braised Angus Beef Short Ribs topped with wine sauce and Hong Kong Style Steam Cod.

-Wash it all down with two hours of free-flow champagne and selected cocktails for S$58++ per person.
-The cocktails menu, which is now on its second volume, is the next chapter after the first theme of nomadic voyagers and “People of the Sea”.
+Wash it all down with two hours of free-flow champagne and selected cocktails for an additional S$58++ per person.
+The cocktails menu, which is now on its third volume, sees 16 stunning cocktails inspired by the history and culture of Asia Pacific.

 S$98++ per adult for food only

-Top up S$58++ for two hours of free-flow beverages
+Top up S$58++ for two hours of free-flow Champagne and selected cocktails

 Level 4, Mandarin Oriental Singapore